roll-w/cloudhub/cloudhub-client/README.md

-# Cloudhub Java API
+# Cloudhub Client

-此模块提供了CFS的Java API，可以用于在Java程序中访问CFS。
+This module provides the Java API of CFS, which can be used to access CFS in Java programs.